All right fellow Japanophiles, you know when it’s time to take your Japanese skills to the next level.

 Upper-level textbooks are a good way to focus on topics that are useful in the real world, such as business.
 You can also find textbooks that walk you through Japanese literature.
 And there are even a couple older textbooks that teach you how to read the newspaper.

 Bonus tip – Shop around.
-I found a basic business Japanese textbook for $3.23 on Amazon.com that was selling for $1,999 and change on thejapanshop.com.
+I found a basic business Japanese textbook that was cheap on Amazon.com but was selling for $1,999 and change on thejapanshop.com.

 There are also advanced Japanese textbooks that cover subject-specific information in Japanese, such as science, medicine, engineering, business, economics, et cetera, et cetera.